Wholesale Market Participation via Competitive DER Aggregation: Case Studies

-Two observations were drawn from results in Fig.~\ref{fig:LREQ}.
-First, when the DG capacity ratio $\epsilon_1$ was about 0.4-1.4, all initial 200 DERAs survived because DERAs can internally balance customer demands with its aggregated DG, thus relying and paying less to the network access.
+Two observations were drawn from the results in Fig.~\ref{fig:LREQ}.
+First, when the DG capacity ratio $\epsilon_1$ was between 0.4 and 1.4, all initial 200 DERAs survived because DERAs were able to internally balance customer demands with their aggregated DG, thus relying less on and paying less to the network access.
 This was validated by the yellow dot curve from Fig.~\ref{fig:LREQ} (right), which required almost zero network access over 24 hours.
 Second, when the DG capacity ratio decreased from 0.4 to 0 in Fig.~\ref{fig:LREQ} (left), the number of surviving DERA decreased.
-In this case, DG was lower than the aggregated customers' consumption, and not all DERAs can survive when competing and paying for the network withdrawal access over 24 hours, shown by the blue solid curve of Fig.~\ref{fig:LREQ} (right).
-In the green dash curve of Fig.~\ref{fig:LREQ} (left), DSO's cost for providing network access was lower, so more DERAs survived than other curves.
-Similar reasons applied when DG capacity ratio increased beyond 1.4.
+In this case, DG was lower than the aggregated customers' consumption, and not all DERAs can survive when competing and paying for network withdrawal access over 24 hours, as shown by the blue solid curve in Fig.~\ref{fig:LREQ} (right).
+In the green dashed curve of Fig.~\ref{fig:LREQ} (left), DSO's cost for providing network access was lower, so more DERAs survived than in other curves.
+Similar reasons applied when the DG capacity ratio increased beyond 1.4.